littlespace/alert_manager/README.md

 A processor is used to process a set of alerts before sending them to the final notification output.
 Currently supported processors:
 - [Aggregator](./plugins/processors/aggregator) : used to perform alert grouping/aggregation based on custom labels added by transforms.
 An aggregator works based on aggregation rules which are described by writing [groupers](./plugins/processors/aggregator/groupers).
 Each grouper takes in a set of alert labels and groups them together based on a grouping function, which defines the condition for two label sets to be considered same to be grouped together.
 A single alert is then generated for each group of labels based on the alert config defined in the yaml spec.

+- [Inhibitor](./plugins/processors/inhibitor) : used to silence/suppress target alerts when specific source alerts with matching labels also exist.
+The inhibit rules are defined in the alert config, and specify the source matches and target matches ( see sample alert config for example ).